simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 .. code-block:: shell

+   # install R and necessary packages
+   sudo apt install r-base r-cran-devtools r-cran-tidyverse
+   # install pajengr dependencies
-   sudo apt install r-base r-cran-devtools cmake flex bison Rscript -e "library(devtools); install_github('schnorr/pajengr');"
+   sudo apt install git cmake flex bison
+   # install the pajengr R package
+   Rscript -e "library(devtools); install_github('schnorr/pajengr');"

 To take this tutorial, you will also need the platform files from the